Dennis Lillee: Retirement

 Bowling as a first-change, Lillee had an uneventful tour of New Zealand in March and April 1982 before suffering a serious knee injury in the first Ashes Test at the WACA Ground in November of the same year.
 This forced him to miss the rest of the series and Australia's 2-1 victory, which reclaimed the Ashes.
 Returning to the team for the latter stages of the World Series Cup, Lillee was no longer an automatic choice to take the new ball.
 Nevertheless, his 11 wickets in six ODIs helped Australia win the tournament with a victory over New Zealand in the final.

 His wicket-taking capacity was diminishing.
-During Australia's brief tour of Sri Lanka in 1983, Lillee took three wickets at Kandy in the inaugural Test between the two nations and went wicket-less in two ODIs.
+During Australia's brief tour of Sri Lanka in 1983, Lillee took three wickets at Kandy in the inaugural Test between the two nations and went wicketless in two ODIs.
 Later in the year, his ODI career finished during the third World Cup in England when he conceded 52 runs from 12 overs in the match against the West Indies at Lord's.
 Dropped from the team, Lillee acknowledged that he was not fully fit.

 During the first two Tests of 1983-84 against Pakistan at Perth, he took only one wicket and looked set to be dropped from the Test team as well.
 Fate intervened when Carl Rackemann, the man of the match from the second Test, was injured.
 This allowed Lillee to play the rest of the Test series and he finished with 20 wickets at 31.65.
-Along with Greg Chappell he announced his retirement during the final Test at Sydney, and took eight wickets, including a wicket with his last delivery in the match.
+Greg Chappell and Lille announced their retirement from cricket on January 3 and 4, respectively, during the final Test at Sydney, where Lille took eight wickets, including a wicket with his last delivery in the match.